UCSB-AMPLab/telar-docs/docs/6-customization/index.md

 Telar includes 4 preset themes that you can switch with a single line in `_config.yml`:

-- **Paisajes Coloniales** (default): Earth tones with terracotta and olive
+- **Paisajes Coloniales** (default): Terracotta and olive
-- **Neogranadina**: Colonial burgundy and gold
+- **Neogranadina**: Burgundy and gold
-- **Santa Barbara**: Modern teal and coral
+- **Santa Barbara**: Teal and coral
 - **Austin**: Burnt orange and slate blue

 [Learn about Themes](/docs/customization/themes/)

 ## Advanced Styling

-For deeper customization beyond themes, you can modify CSS variables, layouts, and component styles.
+For customization beyond the standard themes, you can modify CSS variables, layouts, and component styles.

 [Advanced Styling Guide](/docs/customization/styling/)